The Bankrate promise

 The price of vehicle ownership adds up.
 When the time comes to purchase your next car, you must consider the true cost of vehicle ownership — trips to the mechanic included.
-While getting your oil changed or tires replaced both range in cost, AAA found that drivers put an average of $9,666 toward their cars in 2021.
-This is a $279 increase from the previous year, and as gas prices rise, it is important to prepare for vehicle costs when budgeting for which car is right for you.
+Though services range in cost, AAA found that drivers put an average of $10,728 toward their new cars in 2022 — not including the purchase price.
+This is a $1,062 increase from the previous year.

 Key car maintenance statistics

-- The average driver spends $1,771 per year for full coverage car insurance
+- The average driver spends $2,014 per year for full coverage car insurance (Bankrate)

-- License, registration and vehicle taxes cost $699 per year
+- License, registration and vehicle taxes cost $675 per year (AAA)

 Typically, your vehicle will need a visit to the mechanic for overall upkeep every 5,000 or so miles.
 But check your owner’s manual for specifics on your car’s needs.